EndianTribe/Reconcile-Website/content/en/privacy-policy/index.md

 ---
 title: "Privacy Policy"
-description: "We do not use cookies and we do not collect any personal data."
+description: "We promise we will be good with your data."
 date: 2020-08-27T19:23:18+02:00
 lastmod: 2020-08-27T19:23:18+02:00
 draft: false